agabrown/agabpylib/README.rst

 Attribution
 -----------

-Please acknowlegde the authors if you use this code in your research.
+Please acknowledge the authors if you use this code in your research.

 License
 -------

-Copyright (c) 2015-2018 Anthony Brown, Leiden Observatory
+Copyright (c) 2015-2019 Anthony Brown, Leiden Observatory

 agabpylib is open source and free software: you can redistribute it and/or modify it under the terms of MIT license.